mattvenn/turtleprize/overview.md

 * Python 2.x installed on computers.

-## Checking python before the lesson
+## Checking Python before the lesson

-Start Idle, which comes with python.
+Start Idle, which comes with Python.
 A window will pop up called the `shell`.
 Type in this command and press enter:

 ~~~ python
 from turtle import *